Prine Law Group | Experienced Trial Lawyers

 1. Will a Bibb County jury hold it against me if I stay silent?

 Legally, they should not.
-The judge will remind the jury not to assume anything from your silence.
+Under O.C.G.A. § 24-5-506, the judge will instruct the jury using Georgia’s pattern charge that they cannot draw any negative inference from your decision not to testify.
 Most jurors follow that rule, but some may still have doubts.
 A strong defense must address this through careful storytelling and credible evidence.

 2. Can the prosecution bring up old charges if I testify?

-Depending on the facts, prior convictions can come up during your testimony.
-Prosecutors may try to bring them in, especially if the charges involve truthfulness or past violence.
-A skilled defense lawyer in Macon will usually review your record in advance and take steps to block anything that could unfairly influence the jury.
+A skilled defense lawyer in Macon will review your record in advance and file motions to block anything that could unfairly influence the jury.

 3. What if my story is the only version that contradicts the police report?